snizzleorg/spectral/lecture.md

 section: 2
 title: Workshop and Lecture
 description:
 excerpt: Alongside the touring of The Amplitude, Gabriele and Mattef offer a range of workshop formats as well as a lecture that draw upon the creation process of the piece as well as their skills as educators.
-The right mix of educational activity can be created around each performance.
+The right mix of educational activity can be created around each performance. <br><br> Read more...
 image: lecture.jpg
 weight: 5
 ---